by Frank Overton

 - Sprinters should follow a weight program for at least 2 years to develop the muscle adaptations necessary for sprint power.

-- Time Trialist, Mountain Bikers and Road Racers can increase their Functional Threshold Power with this style of Resistance Training.
-They can also increase the amplitude of their short term power output to attack, counterattack, respond to surges in the peloton and carry momentum over technical terrain.
+- Time Trialists, Mountain Bikers, Cyclocrossers, Triathletes, and Road Racers will increase their Functional Threshold Power with this Resistance Training.
+They will also increase the amplitude of their short term power output to attack, counterattack, respond to surges in the peloton and carry momentum over technical terrain.

 - Masters athletes benefit from resistance to prevent age related declines in performance